 Community Coalition

-The Community Coalition is designed to foster research collaborations between community partner organizations and SDSU and SDSU-IV representatives.
+The Community Coalition is designed to foster research collaborations between community partner organizations and SDSU & SDSU IV representatives.
 The sustainment of a Community Coalition is intended to ensure that a diverse set of voices are included in decision-making related to Center priorities — including current and future research, research-to-practice, and research-to-policy efforts.
-The Community Coalition is inclusive of representatives from San Diego and Imperial Counties in each of the following sectors: Public Health, Healthcare, Education, Social Services, Community, and Media.
+The Community Coalition is inclusive of representatives from San Diego and Imperial Counties in each of the following sectors: Public Health, Healthcare, Education, Community/Social Services, and Media.

 Meet our Community Coalition Members

-Community Operations Officer, County of San Diego Health and Human Services Agency
+Chief Regional Community Coordinator, County of San Diego Health & Human Services Agency

 County: San Diego